mongodb/specifications/source/sessions/driver-sessions.rst

       * ``findOneAndReplace({ }, { a: 1 }),``
       * ``find().toArray()``

-    * Wait for all operations to complete
+    * Wait for all operations to complete successfully
+    * Assert that all commands contain the same lsid.
+Note that it's possible, for >1 server session to be used because the session is not released until after the connection is checked in.
+If this assertion fails, repeat this test 5 times until the assertion holds.
     * Drivers MAY assert that exactly one session is used for all the concurrent operations listed, however this can be nondeterministic if the session isn't released before check in.
 Drivers SHOULD NOT attempt to release before check in.
     * Drivers SHOULD assert that after repeated runs they are able to achieve the use of exactly one session, this will statistically prove we've reduced the allocation amount
     * Drivers MUST assert that the number of allocated sessions is strictly less than the number of concurrent operations.
 In this instance it would less than (but NOT equal to) 8.